How to manage absence in the workplace

 Research by the Department for Work and Pensions showed that the majority of employers agreed that there was a link between work and employee health and wellbeing (91%).

 However, for too long many organisations have had a negative view of absence.
-But the reality is, work-related stress, anxiety, and depression now account for more than half of all sick days taken in the UK and mental ill-health is costing UK employers up to £7bn a year.
+But the reality is, work-related stress, anxiety, and depression now account for more than half of all sick days taken in the UK and analysis from Deloitte indicates that mental ill-health now costs UK employers over £50bn per year, with the majority of that cost driven by presenteeism rather than time away from work.

 Absence management data can be used to inform wellbeing strategies and to reduce the costs associated with absenteeism such as: